Skip to content

 Key takeaways

-- A payout threshold is the minimum balance a partner must reach before they get paid.
+• A payout threshold is the minimum balance a partner has to reach before they get paid.

-- It exists to keep per-transaction fees from eating tiny payouts.
+• It exists to stop per-transaction fees from eating tiny payouts.

-- Too high frustrates small partners; too low buries you in fees and admin.
+• Set it too high and small partners stall; too low and you drown in fees and admin.

-- Set the number relative to your payout fees and your typical partner's earnings.
+• Set the number against your payout fees and what your typical partner earns.

-- Pair the threshold with a clear, predictable cadence and currency policy.
+• Pair the threshold with a clear, predictable cadence and a currency policy.

 The payout threshold is a small setting with an outsized effect on both your costs and your partners' goodwill.
-Set it well and you avoid paying $2 in fees to send a $3 commission while keeping partners happy.
-Set it badly and you either bleed money on micro-payouts or strand earnings that partners can never withdraw.
-Here's how to choose the right number.
+Set it well and you never pay $2 in fees to send a $3 commission — and partners stay happy.
+Set it badly and you either bleed money on micro-payouts or strand earnings partners can never withdraw.
+Here's how to pick the right number.

 What is an affiliate payout threshold?

-A payout threshold is the minimum accrued commission a partner must reach before a payout is issued.
-If your threshold is $50, a partner with $30 in cleared commission waits until they cross $50 before money moves.
-Below the threshold, the balance simply carries forward.
+A payout threshold is the minimum accrued commission a partner must reach before a payout goes out.
+Set it at $50, and a partner with $30 in cleared commission waits until they cross $50 before money moves.
+Below the line, the balance just carries forward.

 Why do payout thresholds exist?

-Thresholds exist to keep per-transaction fees and admin overhead proportionate to the payout.
-Every transfer carries a cost — a flat fee, a percentage, or FX on international payments — and paying out tiny balances means those fixed costs can rival or exceed the commission itself.
+Thresholds keep per-transaction fees and admin overhead proportionate to the payout.
+Every transfer carries a cost — a flat fee, a percentage, or FX on international payments — and paying out tiny balances means those fixed costs can rival or even top the commission itself.
 A threshold batches small earnings into one efficient payment.

 The fee math that sets your floor